developit/microbundle/README.md

 	--define           Replace constants with hard-coded values (use @key=exp to replace an expression) --alias            Map imports to different modules
 	--compress         Compress output using Terser
-	--no-compress      Disable output compressing
 	--strict           Enforce undefined global context and add "use strict" --name             Specify name exposed in UMD and IIFE builds --cwd              Use an alternative working directory  (default .)
 	--sourcemap        Generate source map  (default true)
-	--raw              Show raw byte size  (default false) --jsx              A custom JSX pragma like React.createElement (default: h) --jsxImportSource  Specify the automatic import source for JSX like preact --tsconfig         Specify the path to a custom tsconfig.json --generateTypes    Whether or not to generate types, if `types` or `typings` is set in `package.json` then it will default to be `true`
+	--raw              Show raw byte size  (default false) --jsx              A custom JSX pragma like React.createElement (default: h) --jsxImportSource  Declares the module specifier to be used for importing jsx factory functions --tsconfig         Specify the path to a custom tsconfig.json --generateTypes    Whether or not to generate types, if `types` or `typings` is set in `package.json` then it will default to be `true`
 	--css              Where to output CSS: "inline" or "external" (default: "external")